tmr08c/tmr08c.github.io/content/blog/2022/08/add-timestamps-to-org-files/index.md

                         "#+title: ${title}\n")
 ```

-With this format in mind, I use a regular expression to match on the datetime format of the file name.
+With this format in mind, I use a regular expression to match the datetime format of the file name.

 ```emacs-lisp
 (defun tr/file-creation-time-from-name (fpath)